Hi, you are logged in as , if you are not , please click here

 Who is this course for

-There are no prerequisites required to apply for this course.
+This course is suitable for beginners, and there are no prerequisites required to apply for this course.

 Benefits of taking this course

-Taking this course you’ll
+Taking this course, you’ll

 • be taught by a professional documentary filmmaker